-You will struggle, you will cry, you will wonder what you’re doing wrong at some point during this newborn season.
+You will struggle, you will cry, you will wonder what you're doing wrong at some point during the newborn stage.
 But the love, no matter how much you expect it, will be the biggest change in your life.
-It’s going to fly by, mama.
+It's going to fly by, mama.
 Hold onto that baby and get through the tough stuff for the sake of this incredible love.

 What were there things that you didn't expect when you had your baby?
 Tell me about them in the comments!

 - Breastfeeding 101: How To Feed Your Newborn